 Visibility is crucial for running in any kind of weather.
 With fewer hours of sunlight during the winter months, being visible becomes more of a challenge.
 If you are fortunate enough to find some daylight time to run, choose clothes that are in contrast to your surroundings.
-For snowy days, bright clothes work well because they provide contrast and attract warm sunlight.
+For snowy days, bright clothes work well because they provide contrast.
 Reflective clothing is a must for running at dusk or in the dark so drivers or others on the road can see you.
 Headlamps or other lights will also increase your visibility.

 The same layering technique is recommended for hands and feet.
 For hands, wear a glove liner followed by an outer mitten or glove.
 To keep your feet warm, try inner polypropylene socks followed by wool socks.
 Keep in mind that this doubling up may make your running shoes too small.
 If your feet feel constricted, opt for a larger pair.
 When you buy running shoes, take this into consideration.
 It is best to buy shoes at the end of the day when your feet are their largest.
 Bring your running socks with you when you get fitted.